Parabolic Kazhdan-Laumon and the Kloosterman Fourier Transform for Quadric Cones: The Case of SL3

-where $V = \A^3$, we may say that there exists a $G$-equivariant action of $S_3 = W_T(\SL_3)$ on the space $\mathcal{S}'(X(\F_q), \C)$ as defined in (\ref{S'Ddef}).
-This action is $G$-equivariant, and $T$-equivariant where the right $T$-action twisted by $W$.
+\begin{thm} There exists a $G$-equivariant action of $S_3 = W_T(\SL_3)$ on the space $\mathcal{S}'(X(\F_q), \C)$ as defined in (\ref{S'Ddef}); the fnite-field analogue of the the Gelfand Graev action.
+This action is $G$-equivariant, and $T$-equivariant under the right $T$-action twisted by $W$.
 It is generated by the two transformations:

 and

 while the longest element of $W$ acts via the quadratic Kloosterman Fourier transform:

 where $K(x,y) = \Kl\left(\langle u, v^{\vee} \rangle + \langle v, u^{\vee}\rangle\right)$.